banister/plymouth/README.md

 Limitations
 -------------------------

-* Occasional segfault on 1.9.3 (seems to work fine on 1.9.2).
+* Occasional (very rare) segfault on 1.9.3 (seems to work fine on 1.9.2).
 Please [report](https://github.com/banister/plymouth) all segfaults with a full backtrace!
 * Only supports MRI.
 * Currently limited to just Bacon, RSpec and Minitest.
 Support for more testing libraries will be added in the future.